The Biggest Blockchain Trends to Follow in 2022 and Beyond

 People already consciously recycle various items, but they would be even more motivated if they could get rewarded for it, right?
 Several blockchain-powered recycling programs encourage people to recycle by rewarding them with cryptographic tokens.

-A prominent example is the Plastic Bank project that is based on the blockchain platform.
+A prominent example is the Plastic Bank project.
 The project’s team and volunteers set up collection centers in developing countries where people, especially those in need, can collect and donate plastic in exchange for currency, services, or necessary items.
-Thus, Plastic Bank is working to clean up plastic waste while also fighting poverty.
-Plastic Bank has opened 558 collection points and has 26,733 registered members who have helped to recover over 22 million kg of plastic to date.

-Enterprise blockchain about to go mainstream
+Enterprise blockchain going mainstream

 Enterprises are mostly interested in permissioned blockchain because it only allows authorized users, in this case, company employees, to access the network.
 Permissioned blockchain-based systems also provide an access control function, which means that access to certain documents and information is role-based and customizable.